amirbabaei294/amirbabaei294/README.md

 ### 👨‍💻 About Me
 * Bachelor’s degree in Computer Engineering from K. N. Toosi University of Technology
 * Practical experience with Express.js, EJS, and CSS in front-end development
-* Self-studied CCNA (ICND1), Network+, and LPIC-1
+* Self-studied CCNA (ICND1), Network+, LPIC-1, and currently learning Zabbix
 * Familiar with React and Next.js through self-learning
-* Interested in computer networks, system administration, and automation scripting
+* Interested in computer networks, system administration, and network monitoring

 ---